Japan school trains wannabe "Santa-sans"

 The rest of the session was devoted to answering the difficult questions that children have a habit of posing, such as "My house doesn't have a chimney and we also have a security system, so how will you be able to come in and deliver my present?"

 The academy's answer is that Santa, whose job is to deliver presents no matter what, will find a way.
-Also, the home security system should recognize him and let him in.
+Also, the home security system should recognise him and let him in.

 After this, the students dressed in their Santa outfits to stroll streets in the busy Omotesando district, exchanging high fives with shoppers and occasionally stopping to pose for pictures.